IHE/ITI.PIXm/input/pagecontent/volume-1.md

 </table>

-The Patient Identity Feed FHIR [ITI-104] and the Mobile Patient Identifier Cross-reference Query [ITI-83] transactions defined in this profile correspond to the transactions used in the PIX and PIXV3 Profiles (ITI TF-1: 5 and 23) and provide similar functionality.
+Note: The Patient Identity Feed FHIR [[ITI-104]](ITI-104.html) and the Mobile Patient Identifier Cross-reference Query [[ITI-83]](ITI-83.html) transactions defined in this profile correspond to the transactions used in the [PIX](https://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) and [PIXV3](https://profiles.ihe.net/ITI/TF/Volume1/ch-23.html) Profiles (ITI TF-1: 5 and 23) and provide similar functionality.

 #### 1:41.1.1.1 Patient Identity Source
 The Patient Identity Source is the producer and publisher of patient identity data.